MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Countdown.md

 - **Choose the right time zone setting**

-  - If you're counting down to an event that will take place at a specific location — such as an in-store appearance, sporting event, or convention — it's probably best to base the countdown on your account time zone.
+  - If you're counting down to an event that will take place at a specific location â€” such as an in-store appearance, sporting event, or convention â€” it's probably best to base the countdown on your account time zone.
   - If you're counting down to an event that isn't tied to a specific location (like an online sale), it's probably best to base the countdown on the ad viewer's time zone.